 The most significant point here, though, is that these incidents are not only confined to small businesses with inadequate IT protocols.
 Some of the largest companies in the world are regularly enduring barrages of cyberattacks.
 Some, such as the attack experienced by retail juggernaut Target in 2013, are well-known, but others have occurred since then; Marriott Hotels, Equifax, Sony, and Adobe are all among the many victims.

 But while many of these bigger brands can endure the fallout – if not the prevention – of such a cyberattack, your typical small business is not afforded the same luxury.
 The effects of an incident can be severe and long-lasting, and can even spell doom for a startup.
-Therefore, it's vital to understand the importance of cybersecurity as a small business owner.
+Therefore, it's vital to understand just how much is at stake if you fail to take such threats seriously.

-To further illustrate why, here are just some of the ways that a computer security breach can affect your organisation.
+To illustrate just what can happen if you fail to take preventative actions, here are some of the more well-documented ways that a computer security breach can affect your organisation:

 1. Reputational Damage